 Five subspecies are recognized:[6]

-- N. a. albociliatum (Ridgway 1884), Farallon cormorant,[7] breeds along the Pacific coast of North America from British Columbia to Bird Island in the state of Sinaloa, Mexico and possibly even further south.
+- N. a. albociliatum (Ridgway 1884), Farallon cormorant,[7] breeds along the Pacific coast of North America from British Columbia to Bird Island in the state of Sinaloa, Mexico, and possibly even further south.
 Significant colonies of these birds may also be found further inland including areas around the Salton Sea.
 According to currently available information, this subspecies is the third largest among the subspecies of the double-crested cormorant.
 Historical records indicate that this species was far more abundant in the past, but due to human persecution and development in their breeding range, the population of this subspecies has declined.
 The largest colony of cormorants in North America consisted of members of this subspecies at San Martin Island, Baja California Territory, Mexico, and was recorded in 1913.[6]
 Physically, this subspecies is fairly large and has white to partially white nuptial crests.[8]

 - N. a. auritum (Lesson, 1831), the nominate subspecies, has the largest and most widespread breeding population.
 It ranges from the Great Basin and Rocky Mountains east into central and eastern North America.
 This region includes the Canadian prairies and the Great Lakes.
 Historically, this subspecies has bred in abundance across most of this region, though there are questions as to whether this bird has always bred in the Great Lakes region.
 Some evidence indicates that the bird has only begun breeding in the region since the early 20th century while other evidence suggests that it has been breeding in the region much longer.
 Physically, this subspecies is moderately large and has black nuptial crests.[6][8]